populse/mia_processes/docs/source/documentation/bricks/preprocess/others/Enhance.rst

 **Optional inputs with default value parameters:**

-- *prefix* (a string, optional)
-    Prefix of the output image.
-Default is ''.
+- *prefix* (a string, optional, default value is '') Prefix of the output image.

     ::

-      default value. ''
+      ex. ''

-- *suffix* (a string, optional)
-   Suffix of output image.
-Default is '_enh'.
+- *suffix* (a string, optional, default value is '_enh') Suffix of output image.

     ::

-      default value. '_enh'
+      ex. '_enh'

 **Outputs parameters:**